18 Actors Who Looked Unrecognizable in Major Movies

 Queen Elizabeth I in Mary, Queen of Scots

 As the queen grows older in the film, Robbie fades further and further away.
-In addition to ghostly white face makeup and a bright red wig, the actress also had to wear many prosthetic scars on her face to represent the marks left by a bout with smallpox.
+In addition to ghostly white face makeup and a bright red wig, the actor also had to wear many prosthetic scars on her face to represent the marks left by a bout with smallpox.

 Bill Skarsgård as…